I have a question about:

 - How can I tell if my doctor is registered for medical gap cover?

-- When will my medical account be paid?
+- How will my medical account be paid?

 - Can I claim on both in-patient and out-patient costs?